 Flight moved to Stow Maries from Goldhanger in February 1919 bringing the total staffing levels to around 300 personnel and 24 aircraft, the first time the whole Squadron had been located at one Station.
 It signalled the end for the Essex aerodrome however and the following month the Squadron moved to Biggin Hill in Kent, leaving the site empty.
 An interesting fact now…the floor tiles below are from the old, now derelict, Castle View School site on Canvey Island.

 The airfield buildings are still mostly intact, with some evening having the original windows still in place!
 The buildings were used to store grain and farm vehicles until 2008 and has since been purchased by Steve Wilson and Russell Savory and is being restored to a state that it would have been found in 1919.
-Liam and I visited the site last year and we are hoping to return soon.
+Liam and I visited the site first in 2013 and then again in 2019 and the difference is phenomenal.
+As you’ll see in our video above, we were given a special look around some of the derelict buildings that haven’t yet been done up.

 Starting in 2014, to commemorate the Centenary of World War I, and in partnership with other companies, 5–8 different WW1 aircraft will be brought to the UK to tell the story of the technical and tactical aerial combat that occurred between allied and German aviators throughout the Great War.
 Subject to funding, WAHT (WW1 Aviation Heritage Trust) will acquire a WW1 aircraft each year on behalf of the nation to tell the story of each year of the War at airshows and commemorative events in the form of air displays, flypasts and static diorama.
 It is planned that ultimately these aircraft will be based at the Stow Maries site supported by an apprenticeship scheme to foster the preservation and restoration of WW1 aircraft.